accentor/web/README.md

 ### Use a hosting service for static sites

 The project can be deployed to a static site hoster like Netlify.
-You only need to configure the following three things:
+You only need the following three things:
+* An environment variable for `VUE_APP_API_URL` pointing to the domain of your api.
 * Build command: `yarn build`.
 * Output directory: `dist/`.
-* An environment variable for `VUE_APP_API_URL` pointing to the domain of your api.

 ### Deploy on the same domain as the API